einfachanders/OpenSSL-local-certificate-creation/readme.md

 ## Respository contents

 ### `.env`-file
-The `.env`-file contains environment variables, more specifically the passphrases for the ca and server private-key.
-Modify the passphrases to your liking.
+The `.env`-file contains environment variables, more specifically the passphrases for the ca, server private-key and the filenames.
+I strongly suggest chaning the passphrase.
+Modify the filenames to your liking.

 ### `conf/server.conf`-file
 My Modifications to the default `openssl.conf`-file.
 The distinguished names are used to fill out the ca-attributes.
 Change those to meet your requirements.